r-spacex/SpaceX-API/docs/company_info.md

 ```

 ## Querystring Response Notes
-* By default, this endpoint returns an array of JSON objects when queried
+* By default, the `/info/history` endpoint returns an array of JSON objects when queried
 * If no match is found when using querystring filtering, an empty array is returned `[]` with a 200 response code

-## Query String Options
+## History Query String Options
 | Query Strings  | Description |
 | ------------- | ------------- |
 | start & end  | Filter by a date range |